dmoghnie/ne-g3/README.md

 ### Configuration
 By default, the application uses ne-g3.toml for configuring various aspects for the G3 Stack and IPv6 network, this can be overriden by -c command line option.

 The application will configure the interface with two IPv6 addresses.
-One is the mandatory link local (LL) and Unique Local Address (ULA).
+One is the mandatory link local (LL), the other is Unique Local Address (ULA).
 ## License

 _ne-g3_ is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).